 Keeping your fans alert, involved, and eager to contribute is imperative to your page showing up in their newsfeed.

-These tips will help you stay in front of your fans and take them from fan to paying clients!
+These tips will help you stay in front of your fans and take them from fans to paying clients!

 This does not mean you need to include a graphic with every one of your posts, but it does offer important insight into capturing the attention of your fans.

-Your images can stand alone with nothing more then one or two words needed.
+Your images can stand alone with nothing more than one or two words needed.
 The Ellen DeGeneres Show employs this tactic with exceptional results on a consistent basis:

 A few ways you can encourage a specific reaction is through open-ended questions.
 For example:

 - Fill in the blank: Have you ever _____?

 - What if you could _________?